IainStevenson/development.standards/README.md

 # Why do we do this?

 The standards and practices below are for the benefit of the team and its combined outcome as a whole.
-They show that the developer is thinking of and working for the team outcome not just in solving the immediate programming problem.
+They show that the developer is thinking of and working for the team outcome not just in solving the immediate programming problem on thier task list.

 It shows that the problem has been;
 * solved well